 The release of Chrome’s first public version happened a decade ago, in September of 2008.
-Want to feel old?
-It was before Obama’s presidential term — the first one.
+It was before Obama’s presidential term — the first one (talk about feeling old).

 Just like millions of other people around the globe, at LeadGibbon we constantly rely on Chrome to be our main provider of everything from in-depth guides on sales strategies, to a simple Monday morning cat GIF (the best way to start your day).

 Here’s the thing though.
 I might not be using Chrome if it wasn’t for the extensions.
 These small tools, readily available via the Chrome Web Store, make my life tangibly better.
 They make me more productive, reduce stress and when the time comes, they even help me create a cat GIF of my own.

 Chrome extensions help you tailor your browser to your specific needs.
-And the best part?
-There are tons of exceptionally useful extensions for salespeople.
+And when combined with must-have salespeople tools, they make for a very powerful sales stack.
 Today, we’re going to share some of our favorite picks with you.

 Best Google Chrome extensions for Gmail